-C.10 Stormwater Drainage System
+C.16 Stormwater Management Plan

-Prior to issue of any Construction Certificate, the applicant must submit, for approval by the Certifying Authority, detailed stormwater management plans prepared by a suitably qualified and experienced civil engineer, which detail the following:
+Prior to issue of the Construction Certificate, the applicant must submit, for approval by the Certifying Authority, detailed stormwater management plans prepared by a suitably qualified and experienced civil engineer, which include the following:

-- a) Compliance with the Woollahra DCP 2015 Chapter E2 Stormwater and Flood Risk Management. - b) No subsoil drainage/seepage water is to be collected and directed to kerb and gutter; - c) The stormwater outlet pipe across the Council's nature strip must be drained by gravity with minimum 1% grade. - d) The location of the existing Stormwater Drainage System including all pipes, inspection openings, surface drains, pits and their discharge location, - e) The state of repair of the existing Stormwater Drainage System, - f) Any remedial works required to upgrade the existing Stormwater Drainage System to comply with the BCA, - g) Any new Stormwater Drainage System complying with the BCA. - h) Interceptor drain(s) at the site boundary to prevent stormwater flows from the site crossing the footpath, - i) Any rainwater tank (see Note below) required by BASIX commitments including their overflow connection to the Stormwater Drainage System, j) Layout of stormwater system is to be designed in consultation with project arborist and satisfy condition E.28.
+- a) General design in accordance with stormwater plans prepared by R. Balas Consulting P/L, referenced 1942, dated 07/03/2022, other than amended by this and other conditions; - b) Subsoil drainage/seepage water is NOT to be collected and discharged into Council's stormwater network to comply with Chapter E2.2.5 of Council's DCP; - c) The discharge of stormwater runoff from the site to the Council's trunk drainage system via the construction of a new junction pit; - d) Any proposed stormwater pipes across Council's property must have a minimum grade of 1% to comply with AS3500.3; - e) The location of the Stormwater Drainage System including all pipes, inspection openings, surface drains, pits and their discharge location, - f) Interceptor drain(s) at the site boundary to prevent stormwater flows from the site crossing the footpath, - g) Any rainwater tank (see Note below) required by BASIX commitments including their overflow connection to the Stormwater Drainage System, and - h) General compliance with the Woollahra DCP 2015 Chapter E2 Stormwater and Flood Risk Management.